mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Analysis

-In Table~\ref{tab: Component Imapct}, it is evident that \framework{} in its complete form demonstrates superior performance across all metrics on both datasets, highlighting the importance of integrating all components for optimal functionality.
-The removal of \textit{Agent Workflow} leads to a noticeable decline in performance metrics, indicating the role of \textit{Agent Workflow} in enhancing the effectiveness of model.
-Similarly, limiting the framework to only a Single Agent significantly reduces the capability of model to effectively address AIOps tasks, as seen by the lowest scores in all evaluated metrics.
-Lastly, excluding the Blockchain-Inspired Voting component also results in decreased performance, albeit to a lesser extent than removing \textit{Agent Workflow} or resorting to a Single Agent setup, underscoring the value of the voting mechanism in refining and validating the resolutions generated by the framework.
+Table~\ref{tab: Component Imapct} shows that \framework{} in its complete form excels across all metrics on both datasets, highlighting the necessity of integrating all components.
+Removing \textit{Agent Workflow} significantly reduces performance, indicating its crucial role.
+Limiting the framework to a Single Agent results in the lowest scores, severely diminishing its capability for AIOps tasks.
+Excluding the Blockchain-Inspired Voting component also decreases performance, though less critically, underscoring its role in refining and validating resolutions.
+The evaluation underscores the importance of each component: \textit{Agent Workflow} provides a structured approach, the \textit{Multi-Agent} architecture captures diverse perspectives, and the Blockchain-Inspired Voting mechanism ensures consensus and reliability.
+Together, these components synergize to enhance performance of \framework{}, making it a robust tool for root cause analysis in MSA.

-Component impact evaluation clearly demonstrates the significance of each individual component within \framework{}.
-The integration of \textit{Agent Workflow} contributes substantially to the ability of model to generate effective solutions by providing a structured approach to problem-solving. \textit{Multi-Agent} architecture plays a crucial role in capturing diverse perspectives and enhancing the robustness of the decision-making process.
-Meanwhile, the Blockchain-Inspired Voting mechanism is essential for achieving consensus and ensuring the reliability of the final decisions.
-Together, these components work in synergy to elevate the performance of \framework{}, making it a powerful tool in the AIOps domain.
-The results underscore the importance of a holistic design where each component complements and reinforces the others, leading to a more effective and reliable root cause analysis in a micro-services architecture.